Alcohol and Health

 - Injuries or death due to traffic accidents, falls, drownings, burns or assaults

-- Hypertension, cardiac arrhythmias?or arrest, stroke
+- Hypertension, cardiac arrhythmia or cardiac arrest, stroke

-Fetal alcohol syndrome disorders which can include death of the fetus as well as facial abnormalities, social or learning disorders, or when severe, a particular pattern of mental disability.
+Other conditions include fetal alcohol syndrome disorders which can include death of the fetus as well as facial abnormalities, social or learning disorders, or when severe, a particular pattern of mental disability.

 In addition, excessive alcohol consumption weakens the immune system, meaning the body has a harder time recovering from or maintaining itself against tuberculosis, HIV or pneumonia.